Best Sitting Position for Sacroiliac Joint Pain

 Gel Cushions.
 Gel cushions are composed of polymer and can be flat or contoured.
 As they do not flow or move like liquid gels, they will not be damaged if their plastic container ruptures.

-Having tested hundreds of gel cushions on our patients, we found that they didn’t provide much comfort or pressure point relief.
-We found this prototype to be the least comfortable of all ours (-90%).
-Gel cushions in the honeycomb shape never seemed to be pleasant for any of our clients!
+Testing hundreds of gel cushions on our patients didn’t provide much comfort or pressure point relief.
+We found this prototype to be our least comfortable (-90%).
+Gel cushions in the honeycomb shape never seemed pleasant for any of our clients!

-- Relieve pressure.
-In addition, natural latex has the ability to align your spine and ease pressure points.
+- Natural latex is able to align the spine and ease pressure points.

 How Do Sitting Wedges Work for SI Joint Pain?